ovn-sbctl(8) OVN Manual ovn-sbctl(8)

 commands described above and reply with the results of

 running these commands.
-Accepts the --no-wait, --wait,
+Accepts the --timeout, --dry-run,

---timeout, --dry-run, --oneline, and the options de‐
+--oneline, and the options described under Table Format‐‐

 exit Causes ovn-sbctl to gracefully terminate.